'The only position for women in the civil rights movements is prone.'

 If you don’t defend human rights lawyers, who will defend human rights? -- Rosemary Nelson

-It is all very well to have international laws on human rights, but…Continue
+It is all very well to have international laws on human rights,…Continue

 In the following three-part series, Sixteen Films' screenwriter Paul Laverty writes about the genesis of "Jimmy's Hall."
 His observations were first published in Sixteen Films' Production Notes, and are reproduced here with permission.
 Production Photos see here are by …Continue